-- If your child has any medical needs, our school nurse (Florence Elikwu) will create a care plan for your child. - The plans will be updated each academic year or earlier should there be any changes to the provision your child receives. - We have at least one trained first aider on site at all times.
-A first aider will always attend each off-site trip.
+- If a child has any medical needs, our school nurse (Modupe Adelaja) will create a care plan for the child. - The plans will be updated each academic year or earlier should there be any changes to the

-- Your child's social and pastoral care is very important and the sharing of your concerns with the Class Teacher and SENCo will help us all work together effectively. - All medicines are carefully monitored and recorded. - The School Nurse regularly visits the school and can be contacted outside of the set visits. - Dietary needs are discussed and any allergies shared with relevant staff.
+- provision a child receives. - We have at least one trained first aider on site at all times.
+A first aider will always attend each off-site trip. - Children's social and pastoral care is very important and the sharing of your concerns with the Class Teacher and SENDCo will help us all work together effectively. - All medicines are carefully monitored and recorded. - The School Nurse visits the school every two weeks and can be contacted outside of the set visits. - Dietary needs are discussed and any allergies shared with relevant staff.
 If needed, a food diary may be kept to support programmes given by a dietician.